Abdrah-2004/Portfolio/README.md

 To address this question, S&P 500 data was merged with timelines of key economic policy events, with specific attention to major policy dates.
 A time-series analysis was conducted to assess the pre- and post-policy impact on stock prices.
 Furthermore, the data was segmented by presidential terms to analyze differences between Democratic and Republican administrations.

 #### **Findings**
-The S&P 500 has shown strong growth under both Democratic and Republican administrations.
-However, Democratic administrations, particularly during periods of economic recovery, exhibited sharper growth.
-For instance, the Obama administration (2009–2017) saw substantial market expansion, likely due to stimulus packages, recovery efforts, and business-friendly policy initiatives.
+Observations from the graph and data analysis indicate that the S&P 500 has historically shown robust growth under both Democratic and Republican administrations.
+However, sharper increases are often seen during Democratic administrations, particularly during periods of economic recovery and strong policy support, such as during the Obama years from 2009 to 2017.
+This suggests that while the broader economic environment plays a critical role, policy initiatives during Democratic terms have had a positive correlation with market performance.

 ![S&P 500 Performance and GDP Trends](https://drive.google.com/file/d/1GSg1zKzPDAOznfS99_efjgGyUGI2pqBT/view?usp=drive_link)
 **Figure 1:** S&P 500 performance and GDP growth trends under Democratic (blue) and Republican (red) administrations.